 The following takes place out in Seosten space shortly after Isaac’s betrayal.

 Haiden Moon sensed the girl approach, but said nothing.
-He didn’t want to startle her, not with as skittish as Larissa had said she was.
+He didn’t want to startle her, not with her being as skittish as Larissa had said she was.
 To that end, he kept his focus on the sheet of metal on the table in front of him, running his hand along it to make the metal shape itself properly.
 Once it was done, it would be yet another in the line of repairs that had to be done to the cargo bay to fix the place after what had happened with Isaac.

 She stood in the doorway of the workshop, both hands on the edge of the hatch while pensively watching him.
 More than anything, Haiden wanted to turn and take the girl into his arms.
 She was a piece of his wife.
 But he couldn’t do that, not yet.
 It would scare her if he moved too fast.
 She was so sensitive, so prepared to be rejected and hated that he was almost afraid to do anything.
 He had to let her make the first move.

 For a minute, they continued like that.
 Each knew that the other knew they were there, but neither said anything.
 Haiden was giving a girl a chance to speak for herself, while she was working up the nerve to do so.
 The best he could hope for was that she understood why he wasn’t making the first move and that it wasn’t a rejection of her.
 It was a fine line to walk.